Healing and Prayer Service

 On the first Wednesday evening of each month, at 6:30pm in the Chapel, we worship and praise our Lord.
 During this service, we sing, celebrate Holy Communion, study the Scripture, and pray for healing.
 It is a wonderful time to re-energize your spiritual journey.
 It is also a time we can participate in praying for not only ourselves, but for others as well.
 This service is open to all.

-Our time of praise and worship will be led by Chuck Newman and Alicia Garcia.
-This duo is a wonderful worship team and will be a blessing to you.
 Each week we will have a Bible lesson on faith and healing, and celebrate Holy Communion before we begin our time of prayer for healing.
 You do not have to be sick to participate in this Worship service.
 It is a worship experience for all.

 The Theology Behind Healing Prayer in Our Church